Anatomy of the Larynx Indian Medical PG Practice Questions and MCQs

 - Surgical intervention is only considered when there are **severe symptoms** impacting the infant's health and development.

-Anatomy of the Larynx Indian Medical PG Question 10: Omega shaped epiglottis is typically seen in which of the following conditions?
+Anatomy of the Larynx Indian Medical PG Question 9: End tracheostomy is performed in patients undergoing surgery for which of the following conditions?

 Anatomy of the Larynx Explanation: **Explanation:**